donovanglover/nix-config/help/git.md

 - Merge all unpushed commits into a single commit: `git rebase -i origin/master`
     - Note that you are not done after this.
 You must also change `pick` to `squash` (or `s`) for all of the commits you want to merge.
 This is usually everything except your most recent commit.
     - Another window will open to let you combine all the commit messages into one big commit message
+- Merge the current branch with another one (usually master): `git merge <branch>`
+- Change the remote location if your upstream repository URL changes: `git remote set-url origin git@address:user/repo.git`
+- Get an idea of how much has changed since the last commit: `git diff --stat`
+- Rebase the last N commits (i.e. edit them): `git rebase -i HEAD=N`
+    - Apply the commit as-is: `pick`
+    - Edit the commit message: `reword`
+    - Edit the file(s) and/or commit message: `edit`
+    - Merge the commit with the previous commit: `squash`
+    - Merge the commit with the previous commit and discard the commit message: `fixup`

+**NOTE:** You should only merge commits with local commits that you haven't pushed yet.
+Doing this for upstream commits can cause problems for other people that have cloned your repository.

 ### Working with Tags